Instagram logoYouTube logoTikTok logoLinkedIn logoX social logoFacebook logo

 Not everyone in their 20s has a traditional employer.
 If you’re freelancing, side-hustling, or fully self-employed, you may not get access to a 401(k) through work, but you still have retirement options.

 One of the main options is a SEP IRA (Simplified Employee Pension IRA).
 It works a lot like a Traditional IRA but has much higher contribution limits.
-With a SEP IRA, you can contribute up to 25% of your net self-employment income, capped at $70,000 in 2025.
+With a SEP IRA, in 2025 you can contribute up to 25% of your net earnings from self-employment, up to $70,000, nearly 10 times what you can put into a Traditional or Roth IRA.
+In 2026, the limit increases to 25% of net earnings, up to $72,000.

 For people building their own business or doing gig work, a SEP IRA is often the go-to way to put money aside for retirement in a tax-advantaged account.